Movie Park Germany

 “Perfect park for families, but operations could be improved”

 Welcome to Movie Park Germany.
 As its name implies, this is a movie-themed amusement park in western Germany.
-In the past, this place was known as “Hollywood in Germany” and they used slogans such as “Hooray!
+In the past, this place was known as “Hollywood in Germany” and they used catchphrases such as “Hooray!
 I’m in the movies!”.
 This will obviously be a day of cinematic proportions.
 But does Movie Park Germany deliver an incredible action movie, will it be pure horror or does this day turn into a real drama?
 Time to find out.

 ROLLER COASTERS

-Star Trek – Operation Enterprise is one of the more recent roller coasters at Movie Park.
+Star Trek – Operation Enterprise is one of the newer roller coasters at Movie Park.
 That’s noticeable in the waiting area, which is considerably better themed than most other queues at Movie Park.
 There are some references to the movie series and a specially composed soundtrack enhances the atmosphere.
-The high theming level continues during the pre-show, but I’m not a fan of it.
-Roller coasters are usually the rides you want to visit multiple times, but pre-shows drastically lower my interest to ride again.
+The coaster itself isn’t themed to the slightest, though.
+Besides, it certainly isn’t the most thrilling ride on Earth.
+Star Trek is a relatively tame roller coaster that could use some extra speed.
+But there’s good news as well.
+The backward spike feels incredible (make sure to choose a seat near the back of the train to experience this element in the best possible way) and the ride is blissfully smooth.

 Operation Enterprise is fine, but it’s not my favourite Movie Park coaster.
 That honour is reserved for Van Helsing’s Factory.
 This indoor coaster replaced a cult attraction called Gremlins Invasion and despite the limited surface, Movie Park did a great job.
 Van Helsing’s Factory isn’t very tall or fast, but it provides a lot of fun.
 Gerstlauer built an ultra-smooth roller coaster, the decoration is original and the ride lasts longer than I initially expected.
 This is how every family roller coaster should be.
 The ride’s only downside is its low capacity, which is due to the 4-seater trains.
 In other words… queues for Van Helsing can get long.